Skip to Content

 preparing roses for winter

-Apply winter mulch around the base, mound soil over graft unions, and use rose covers for frost protection and soil insulation.
+Apply winter mulching around the base and mound soil over graft unions for frost protection.

 Maintaining Winter Gardens